Hiscock Radiation Belt Explorer (HRBE)

 Mission Overview

-HRBE's mission is to detect and characterize the Van Allen radiation belts in honor of the 50th anniversary of Explorer-1, America's first satellite.
+HRBE's mission was to detect and characterize the Van Allen radiation belts in honor of the 50th anniversary of Explorer-1, America's first satellite.
 Explorer-1 first discovered the cloud of highly energetic electrons trapped in the Earth's magnetic field.
-HRBE carries a miniature Geiger tube donated by Dr. Van Allen to measure the intensity and variability of these electrons from low earth orbit.
+HRBE carried a miniature Geiger tube donated by Dr. Van Allen to measure the intensity and variability of these electrons from low earth orbit.

 Spacecraft Overview